 In January 2013 the Commission has launched a Consultation for the review of the European policy on organic agriculture.

 This consultation has also been an opportunity to consult the public on areas where a new action plan might be needed.

-The results of the public consultation will feed the ongoing review of the political and legal framework for organic agriculture in Europe, with an overall strategy to be put forward in early 2014.
+The results of the public consultation will feed have fed the ongoing review of the political and legal framework for organic agriculture in Europe, with an overall strategy to be that was put forward in early on 25 March 2014.